keboola/developers-docs/cli/commands/template/test/create/index.md

 ## Options

 `--test-name <string>`
-: run only a test with a specified name
+: Run only a test with a specified name

 `--inputs-file <string>`
-: path to a file with the template inputs
+: Path to a file with the template inputs

 `--verbose <bool>`
-: show details (default false)
+: Show details (default false)

 [Global Options](/cli/commands/#global-options)